BhuvanShyam/Base_NodeJS_Project_template/README.md

 Please specify a command
 __________________________________________________________________________________________________________________________

-Inside the src/config folder create a file named as `config.json` and the following code:
+Inside the src/config folder create a file named as `config.json` and the following code: or `npx sequilize init`

 {